aarhusstadsarkiv/barcode-scanner/README.md

 # barcode-scanner

 This is a simple PWA barcode scanner.
 It does not need internet to work.
 For installing and updating you will need internet connection.

 The app will load the data from `data.json`.
 When scanning it will look up results found in the data.json file.

 If a result is found it will display the result - otherwise it will display the value of the scanned barcode.

 # Install

-Go to https://acceptable-turkey.surge.sh using your browser (e.g. chrome)
+Go to https://acceptable-turkey.surge.sh using your browser (e.g. chrome).

 You may be prompted for installing the app.
 Then accept.
 If not prompted then install it using the browser menu (`Install app`).
 Then you can place the app icon on your phone's home screen.

 # Updating

 Change the `data.json` file.
 Alter the `VERSION` in the service worker to set a new version of the `service-worker`.
 Also set the new `VERSION` in `index.html`

 Push to a remote server: